XWalways/Network-Pruning/README.md

 <br>

 The paper shows that for **structured** pruning, **training the pruned model from scratch can almost always achieve comparable or higher level of accuracy than the model obtained from the typical "training, pruning and fine-tuning" (Fig. 1) procedure**.
-We conclude that for those pruning methods:
+Paper concluded that for those pruning methods:

 1. Training a large, over-parameterized model is often not necessary to obtain an efficient final model.
 2. Learned “important” weights of the large model are typically not useful for the small pruned model.